metrorailings/OwlBlog/content/posts/2020-conference-championship-picks.md

 Packers are mostly healthy.
 Starting cornerback Kevin King may not be in the game.
 Even if he starts, his presence on defense may be limited.
 Let's also not forget that David Bakhtiari will no longer be playing for Green Bay this postseason due to injury.
 It's a past injury worth noting considering he's been considered one of the NFL's best left tackles.

 Buccaneers will be missing the services of a key weapon in Antonio Brown.
 His presence on the team will be missed, though it's certain Tampa will find ways to compensate for his absence through skill players like Scottie Miller and Cameron Brate.
-On a more positive note though, Vita Vea will be coming back for the first time in months.
+On a more positive note, Vita Vea will be coming back for the first time in months.

 #### _History / Analysis_